 Are frozen food and vegetables healthy?

 Yes.
-Frozen foods still have the majority of nutrients and in most cases, they are as good as fresh hence a good and cost effective daily meal.
+Frozen foods still have the majority of nutrients and in most cases, they are as good as fresh.
+Vegetables and fruits are frozen immediately after harvesting, which helps preserve their vitamins and minerals effectively.
+They are also more affordable and help reduce food waste, making them a smart daily choice.

 Why should fermented foods be consumed on a daily basis?